ArtDoctor/thomson-parabola-analyser/docs/core_pipeline.md

 ## 6. Energy Spectra Extraction
 - **Sampling:** Intensity is sampled along the exact theoretical trajectory of the classified parabola, ensuring even faint signals are captured correctly.
-- **Energy Mapping:** The physical distance $X'$ of each sample from the origin is converted to kinetic energy using the established electromagnetic deflection formulas (`utils/energy.py`).
+- **Energy Mapping:** The physical distance $X'$ of each sample from the origin is converted to kinetic energy using the established electromagnetic deflection formulas (`oblisk/analysis/energy.py`, with spectrometer constants in `oblisk/analysis/physics.py`).
 - **Plotting:** Final spectra are aggregated and plotted, yielding $\text{d}N/\text{d}E$ histograms for physical analysis.